In Red

 “Ma’am.”

-Annabeth pulled her phone out of her running belt and tapped a quick message.
+Annabeth ignored Nylah, pulled her phone out of her running belt, and tapped a quick message.

-Hospital just called and wanted to know if you’re pleased with your recent experience.
-They said you had a procedure, Bean.
+To Bean: Hospital called and wanted to know if you’re pleased with your recent experience.
+They said you had a procedure.
 WTF is going on?

-“Your father isn’t listed in Leigh’s chart,” Nylah said.
+“Your father’s contact information isn’t listed in Leigh’s chart,” Nylah said.
 “It would be illegal for me to call him.
 Just like it would be illegal for me to share any medical information with you.”

 Annabeth stared at her phone, waiting for the message she sent to Bean to be marked as read.
-“C’mon, c’mon,” she whispered over and over, compelling her little sister to respond and tell her it was all a misunderstanding.
-Everything is fine.
+“C’mon, c’mon,” she whispered over and over.

 The tag underneath the text message didn’t switch from delivered to read.
 No bubble with three dots appeared.
 Nothing.